MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ## Design the event processing with the editor

-Following the steps to open the event processor editor and use it to design your event processing:
+Following the steps to open the event processor editor and use it to design your event processing.

 1. Create a **Lakehouse** destination and input the necessary parameters in the right pane.
 2. Select **Open event processor** to open the event processor editor in the right pane.